dominique-unruh/scala-isabelle/example.md

 println("term3: " + term3.pretty(ctxt))
 // ==> term3: x = y

+// Destroy to save resources.
+(Not needed if the application ends here anyway.) isabelle.destroy()
 ```
 The source code for this example can be found in [Example.scala](https://raw.githubusercontent.com/dominique-unruh/scala-isabelle/master/src/test/scala/de/unruh/isabelle/Example.scala).